 The amount of player control also extends to the game’s dungeon, which is spread across areas connected by antechambers.
 Traditionally, these kinds of environments are maliciously engineered to funnel you through puzzles and give developers control over the experience.
 But spend a bit of your Reinforcement Points (RP) and you’ll be able to break down wall, accessing isolated rooms or even devising shortcuts.
 It’s a simple idea but that endows players with an invigorating sense of freedom, especially if you’re spent years reconnoitering environments with permanent partitions.

 Naturally, you won’t be able to complete demolish dungeons, as your RP is limited and also used for other skills.
 Learned outside of the labyrinth, skills are a valuable aid during adventuring.
 Much like combat, the game extends a pleasing amount of autonomy and you’re able to pick from a multitude of perks that can soften some of the difficulty of dungeoneering.
 Pleasingly, these compel a bit of foresight from players.
 While it’s possible to progress with all choices, prudent decisions feel rewarding.

 Dungeon-based role-playing games have flourished across the last few years, raising the bar for these kinds of exploratory experiences.
 Although Labyrinth of Refrain: Coven of Dusk doesn’t dethrone the Etrian Odyssey franchise, Nippon Ichi’s ingenuity undoubtedly makes this an adventure that fans of the genre won’t want to overlook.

 Labyrinth of Refrain: Coven of Dusk was played on the

-Switch with review code provided by the publisher.
+Switch and PC with review codes provided by the publisher.